Thyroid and your mental health – what’s the link?

 How might a thyroid condition affect my mood?

 People with thyroid conditions often have emotional or mental health symptoms.
-Based on our 2023 survey of 797 participants, people reported that their thyroid condition made them feel:
+Based on our 2023 survey, people reported that their thyroid condition made them feel:

 • Misunderstood (55%)